Olympus E-400 vs Panasonic S1R

 Studio photographers will appreciate that the Panasonic S1R (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1R is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-400 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-400 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-400 was succeeded by the Olympus E-410.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-400 and S1R can be found, respectively, in the Olympus E-400 Manual (free pdf) or the online Panasonic S1R Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Olympus E-400 and the Panasonic S1R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.